-The Bremen had 600 seats on the main floor and 200 in the balcony.
+The Bremen Theater had 600 seats on the main floor and 200 in the balcony.
 It was located on the edge of a North Side city park.

 The theater was later operated by the Kaimann family in conjunction with Wehrenberg Theatres.
 There was a big stink with the stagehands union and the owners and picketing of the theater.
 The courts ordered the union to prove that a stagehand was needed since the theater only showed movies.